Thomas Henry Burke (civil servant)

-Thomas Henry Burke (29 May 1829 – 6 May 1882) was an Irish civil servant who served as Permanent Under Secretary at the Irish Office.
-He was one of the key individuals responsible for administering the British occupation of Ireland before being killed during the Phoenix Park Murders on Saturday 6 May 1882.
-The killing was carried out by an Irish republican organisation called the Irish National Invincibles.
-The newly appointed Chief Secretary for Ireland Lord Frederick Cavendish, although not the intended victim, was assassinated alongside him while they walked through Phoenix Park in Dublin.
+Thomas Henry Burke (29 May 1829 – 6 May 1882) was an Irish civil servant who served as Permanent Under Secretary at the Irish Office for many years before being assassinated during the Phoenix Park Murders on Saturday 6 May 1882.
+The assassination was carried out by an Irish republican organisation known as the Irish National Invincibles.

+The newly appointed Chief Secretary for Ireland, Lord Frederick Cavendish, although not the intended victim, was assassinated alongside him while they walked through Phoenix Park in Dublin.
 The victims were stabbed in the neck and chest with surgical blades.

-Thomas Burke was the Invincibles' intended target because he had been working for the Dublin Castle administration as head of the Civil Service for many years and was associated with the Irish Coercion Acts during the Land War, 1879–82.
+Burke was the Invincibles' intended target because he had been working for the Dublin Castle administration as head of the Civil Service for many years and was a supporter of the Irish Coercion Acts during the Land War.
 Irish nationalists referred to Burke as the "Castle rat".

 Life

 Thomas Henry Burke was one of six sons of William Burke of Knocknagur, Tuam, County Galway and Emma Dillon.
 He was born in Waterslade House, Tuam.
 He was educated at Oscott College, Sutton Coldfield, near Birmingham, and also in Belgium and Germany.

-Burke's family was descended from that of Sir Ulick Burke of Glinsk, County Galway, on whom Charles I conferred a baronetcy in 1628.
+Burke's family was descended from that of Sir Ulick Burke, 1st Bt of Glinsk, County Galway, on whom Charles I conferred a baronetcy in 1628.
 One brother was Sir Theobald Hubert Burke, 13th Baronet of Glinsk, another brother was the artist Augustus Nicholas Burke.